-The Health and Nutrition Consultant (HNC) is responsible for monitoring compliance with ORS433.235-433.280 regarding Immunizations and School Exclusions.
+The Health and Safelty Consultant (HSC) is responsible for monitoring compliance with ORS433.235-433.280 regarding Immunizations and School Exclusions.

-- If a new enrollee does not have at least one of each mandatory immunization (see above) or a medical or religious exemption the HSA will note in WebCAF that they must be excluded from the classroom until they meet the minimum requirement.
+If a new enrollee does not have at least one of each mandatory immunization (see above) or a medical or religious exemption the HSA will note in Child Plus that they must be excluded from the classroom until they meet the minimum requirement.

-- Immunization dates will be entered into WebCAF by the HSA or any volunteers designated to perform data entry in the Health Services Department.
+Immunization dates will be entered into Child Plus by the HSA or any volunteers designated to perform data entry in the Health Services Department.

-- The HSA and any designated volunteers will update immunization records by using the Oregon Alert Database, communicating with families or Family Service Staff (FSS) about needed immunizations and making appropriate notes in WebCAF.
+The HSA and any designated volunteers will update immunization records by using the Oregon Alert Database, communicating with families or Family Service Staff (FSS) about needed immunizations and making appropriate notes in Child Plus.

-- Annually, the Lane County Public Health Department requests a Primary Review Summary report.
+Annually, the Lane County Public Health Department requests a Primary Review Summary report.
 This report is a yearly evaluation process required for all preschools, certified childcare facilities and elementary school (ORS 433.235) and is enforced by state law through the Oregon Health Division.
-This report will be generated using data from the WebCAF database program (approved by LCPH).
+This report will be generated using data from the Child Plus database program (approved by LCPH).

-- By January 15th of each year, the HSA will compile a report (using WebCAF) showing all the children that will need to be excluded by the February exclusion deadline and then confer with the HNC, LCPH, and FSS to develop a plan to prevent those children from being excluded.
+By January 15th of each year, the HSA will compile a report (using Child Plus) showing all the children that will need to be excluded by the February exclusion deadline and then confer with the HSC, LCPH, and FSS to develop a plan to prevent those children from being excluded.